Barcode Softwarede

 301Printing error

 By default, the API displays an error dialog when errors occur.
-If you want to fully delegate error handling to the calling application, you can suppress the display of error dialogs using the following optional parameter:
+If you want to fully delegate error handling to the calling application, you can suppress the display of error dialogs using the following parameter:

 bcf.exe -showerrors=no "C:\Labels\Layout.bcfp" "C:\TEMP\PrintJob.xml"